easyCZ/SLIP-A-2015/report/hayden.md

 overcome.

-The differential signal we are trying to obtain is in the order of 500μV, meaning gain of around 30dB must be used to obtain a usable signal.
+The differential signal we are trying to obtain is in the order of 500μV, meaning a gain of around 30dB must be used to obtain a usable signal.
 This, as is to be expected with high gain amplifiers, introduces a large amount of noise into the signal.